 Jamaica's temperature is pretty constant all year round, with minimal rain outside the rainy months - which are May and August to October, although even then it certainly doesn't rain every day or all day long.
 If you want the best prices on cheap flights to Jamaica then head over during the UK summer, but expect the hottest of the weather.
-The peak season for travel to Jamaica is from December to February, which means that during these months flights are at their most expensive!
+The peak season for travel to Jamaica is from December to February.
 Expect hot days but slightly cooler evenings and mornings - take a warmer top or two, but it'll still be a lovely hot break from the cold UK winter.

 Cornwall County is on the west of the island, and it's easy to see why many visitor never make it any further.
 Montego Bay is here, as well as the other popular resorts of Ochos Rios and Negril.
 There are also plenty of pretty nature reserves if you want to experience the island's natural beauty.
 For a taste of the colonial life see Fort Charlotte at Lucea or the Rose Hall Great House.